SC won’t sit idle on Punjab polls verdict if govt-PTI talks fail: CJP

 He then asked why the approval of the IMF agreement and trade policy were important, to which Naek replied: “Getting the IMF loan is key for the budget.”

 The PPP lawyer explained that without the assemblies it would be impossible to approve the budget.
-“This crisis wouldn’t have arrived if the assemblies of Punjab and KP were not dissolved.
+“We wouldn’t be in this crisis if the assemblies of Punjab and KP were not dissolved.”

 “Because of this crisis, a lot of the court’s time is also being wasted,” he said, adding that the issue at hand would be resolved if an understanding was reached between the government and the opposition.